 the COMM COORDINATOR

-This is “the Comm Guy” who needs to understand the needs of the event organizer and design the comm infrastructure accordingly.
+This is “the Comm Guy” who needs to understand the event, the needs of the event organizer and then can design the comm infrastructure accordingly.
 He is usually the liaison between the communications or logistics groups and the race management.
 Commonly, he also becomes a part of the Event Committee.
 He is also the “tool chest” when it comes to offering available technology or methods for coordination.

 the NET CONTROLLER

 Commonly ham operators look at the Net Controller as the CONTROLLING COMMUNICATOR.

 I look at it differently – the Net Controller (sometimes we call him the Dispatcher) is the trouble solver for the small stuff and the liaison to Comm Coordinator or Event Management for the bigger things.
-I believe in semi-formal nets where we can get the job done!
+I believe in semi-formal nets how we can get the job done!

 On this website there are a few events I am Comm Coordinator for, however, I participate in many more.
 Many times it is relaxing to simply take part.